 SWOLF stands for Swim Golf: Split Time + Number of Strokes.

 Pro Tip: Many coaches have a big screen on deck for video analysis.
 If you have access to one, you can choose a specific metric to focus on and engage with real-time data during your workout.
-In the example given above, you can use the SWOLF metric to turn your set into a game where swimmers are able to see their individual performance on the specific metric and try to rank better than their teammates.
+In the example given above, you can use the SWOLF metric to turn your set into a game where swimmers can see their individual performance on the specific metric and rank better than their teammates.

-For the purpose of this drill, there is no recovery (the arms do not come out of the water).
+For this drill, there is no recovery (the arms do not come out of the water).
 The drill finishes at the end of the stroke.

 The stroke Index determines how efficient you are in a given stroke.
 As mentioned above, swimmers aim to strike a balance between a good DPS and an optimal SR.